 Through research residencies, professional development workshops, and field research projects, the Learning Studio supports a diverse array of explorations in art, science, and technology—explorations that emphasize the documentation and dissemination of thinking and learning.

-The Tinkering Studio is based on a constructionist theory of learning which asserts that knowledge is not simply transmitted from teacher to learner, but actively constructed by the mind of the learner.
-Constructionism suggests that learners are more likely to make new ideas while actively engaged in making an external artifact.
+The Tinkering Studio is based on a constructivist theory of learning which asserts that knowledge is not simply transmitted from teacher to learner, but actively constructed by the mind of the learner.
+Later, constructionism suggested that learners are more likely to develop new insights and understandings while actively engaged in making an external artifact.
 The Tinkering Studio supports the construction of knowledge within the context of building personally meaningful artifacts, such as marble machines or light paintings.
 We design opportunities for people to “think with their hands” in order to construct meaning and understanding.

 The Tinkering Studio Design Principles